-Shooting pictures for the school magazine put me in the happy situation of spending more time in the darkroom than the classroom and gave me a taste for the satisfaction of having my work published.
+Shooting pictures for our high school magazine put me in the happy situation of spending more time in the darkroom than the classroom and gave me a taste for the satisfaction of having my work published.

 Around the same time my brother and I spent countless hours with our dad’s Super 8 movie camera - shooting epic motorbike movies and stop-motion animation that became cinematic gold (within our audience of 5).

-A year of studying photography at a design school in Wellington meant that I got the chance to experiment with the various genres of image making.
+A year of studying photography and film at a design school in Wellington meant that I got the chance to experiment with the various genres of image making.

 Having a wonderfully diverse range of clientele allows me to further my love of visual storytelling with both still and moving images, and has led to a number of national awards over the years.